thuthiminhnguyen/rfBLT-numerical-experiments/README.md

   - `sp500_random_forest.R`: Implement Random Forest.
   - `sp500_stat_models.R`: Implement statistical models (ARIMA, Holt, RF, rfBLT).
   - `sp500_visualization.R`: Visualize the results of all models using the closing value of the S&P500 index.
-  - `sp500_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the last training point, including trace plots, histograms, and box plots.
-  - `sp500_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the last training point, including trace plot, histogram, and box plot.
-  - `sp500_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all expanding windows.
-  - `sp500_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the last training point, including trace plots, histograms, and box plots.
-  - `sp500_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the last training point, including trace plot, histogram, and box plot.
-  - `sp500_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all expanding windows.
 - `SmuEIR simulation - 10% noise level/`: Experiments on 100 simulations from the SmuEIR model at 5 distinct training periods.
   - `all_lstm.R`: Implement LSTM.
   - `all_random_forest.R`: Implement Random Forest.